valiton/k8s-terraform-blueprints/README.md

 }
 ```

-For more details, check out the general [AWS base module documentation](./terraform/aws/base/) and the [eks-prod-minimal folder](./terraform/aws/examples/aws-production/).
+For more details, check out the general [AWS base module documentation](./terraform/cloud-provideraws/base/) and the [example folder](./terraform/aws/examples/).

 ## Contributing